Southern ground hornbill: Associations with death

 In several cultures, the southern ground hornbill is associated with death and unluckiness.
 Broadly speaking, some view them as a sign, or bringer, of death, destruction, loss, and deprivation.
 These beliefs have been most prevalent in South Africa, Zimbabwe, and Malawi and are spread across many countries and peoples.
 Some residents of Burundi, Kenya, Tanzania, Zambia, and Mozambique associate the bird as "[an] unlucky and an aggressive bird associated with evil and death."
 Some in Tanzania also believe it to host angry spirits.
 Others in Zimbabwe believe it can bring misfortune and should not be approached.
 This has led to a range of reactions to the southern ground hornbill, from avoidance to killing.

 For example, the Taveta people have a cultural belief that killing a southern ground will bring a fatal illness upon anyone who does so.
 For the Ndebele people, killing them is considered taboo and will bring death upon the killer.
 Furthermore, the Ndebele believe an elderly person will die if a southern ground hornbill comes near the home.
 The AmaXhosa people also have a taboo against killing them, as they may be messengers of death sent by a witch-doctor.
+In Namibia if you want to become rich, witch doctor is sending you to bring him this bird which is vey rare to find.